KennethanCeyer/hashids-io/README.md

 [![License][license-image]][license-url] [![Build Status](https://travis-ci.org/KennethanCeyer/io-hashids.svg?branch=master)](https://travis-ci.org/KennethanCeyer/io-hashids)

-What is io-hashids
+What is hashids-io
 ------------------

-io-hashid is an implementation of [hashids](http://hashids.org/) for io language.
+hashid-io is an implementation of [hashids](http://hashids.org/) for io language.

 this libary can be helped to get a unique string from the number.